 swallowing or breathing, hoarseness, are signs of angioedema.
 This may occur at any time

 during treatment.
-There is a higher risk in Afro-Caribbean patients.
+There is a higher risk in black patients.

 High temperature, sore throat and mouth ulcers, are signs of a low white cell count in the blood

-Yellowing of the skin or whites of the eyes, which may be a sign of liver problems.
+Yellowing of the skin or whites of the eyes, may be a sign of liver problems.